laxmikant-ainapure/upcxx/docs/build-devel.md

 Additional make targets:

 * `make upcxx-unconfig`
-  This gives a mechanism to remove all generated `upcxx_config.hpp` files.
+  This gives a mechanism to remove all generated `upcxx_config.hpp` and `gasnet.{codemode}.mak` files.
-  This may be necessary when modifying the GASNet sources or anything that could invalidate the generated header (though modifying the probes will also trigger regeneration).
+  This may be necessary when modifying the GASNet sources or anything that could invalidate the generated files.
+While modifying the probe scripts will trigger regeneration of the header, the special treatment gmake gives to files it includes prevents doing the same for the makefile fragments.
-  However, `make clean` is also sufficient.
+  Note that `make clean` is also sufficient.

 * `make gasnet [DO_WHAT=sub_target] [NETWORK=xyz] [UPCXX_CODEMODE={opt,debug}]`
   This is a shortcut for `make -C <CONDUIT_DIR> sub_target`, where the value of